 You can add event listeners to many points in the Wowza Media Server object hierarchy.
 Event listeners are classes that implement a notifier interface and are notified of specific events within the server.
 For example, you can inject a server listener that gets notified of server startup, initialization, and shutdown or an application instance listener that gets notified when an application instance is started or stopped.
-The following sections describe the more interesting and useful listener interfaces.
+For more information, see How to use event listeners in Wowza Media Server.